 When you end your telephone conversation, the hearing instrument will automatically return to the previous program.

 Not all telephones can activate the Auto Phone.
-The telephone receiver must have a special magnet fitted.
+The telephone receiver may need to have a special magnet fitted.
 Please follow the separate instructions for mounting the magnet, which is available from your Hearing Care Professional.

 WARNING